-T. vitrinus is considerably more pathogenic than T. colubriformis, meaning that it needs to be treated at lower egg counts.
-Regular worm egg counts are essential for successful management.
+T. vitrinus is considerably more pathogenic than T. colubriformis, meaning that sheep or goats need to be treated at lower egg counts.

-Adult female black scour worms lay 100–200 eggs per day.
-Black scour worms live in the first three metres of the small intestine of the sheep and cause damage to the lining of the gut.
-The adult female in the small intestine lays eggs, which are passed out in the dung.
+All scour worms are small, hair-like worms tapered at one end.
+Males are 4–6 mm long and the females are 5–7 mm long, and not easily seen at post mortem.
+T. axei inhabits the abomasum while the other black scour worms live in the first three metres of the small intestine of the sheep or goat where they cause damage to the lining of the gut resulting in nutritional disturbances.
+The adult female in the small intestine typically lays 100–200 eggs per day that are passed out in the dung.

 Further ecological information on worms and their control: